http://WhatisTaxed.com: Data-mining the Tax Code

 Almost everything prescribed for "domestic source income" (49 / 51 = 96%) is located in Sec.
 1.861.

-Why do tax court judges rule that Sec.
-861 is frivolous when tax regulations prescribe otherwise?
-The tax rules were created to list, instruct, guide, and to provide examples.
-It is easy to see that nearly all examples for "domestic source income", 96% of them, are found in Sec.
+The tax regulations were created to list taxable income, instruct how to determine taxable income, provide specific guidance, and provide examples.
+It is easy to see that nearly all examples for "domestic source income", 96%, are found in Sec.
 861.

-Where is "foreign source income" prescribed?
+Tax Questions Where is "foreign source income" prescribed?

 Where is the "foreign source income" prescribed?

-Even the term "foreign source income" is concentrated under Sec.
+So, even the term "foreign source income" is concentrated under Sec.
 1.861.

-Domestic income or foreign income, 861 is required.
+Domestic income OR foreign income, 861 is required.

 CONCLUSION